15 Best Art Therapy Prompts for Anxiety You Can Start Today

 15. Nature Connection Collage

-The prompt: Create a collage using natural materials (leaves, flowers, sand, twigs) or images of nature.
+The prompt: Create a collage using natural materials (leaves, flowers, sand, twigs) or nature images.
 Focus on elements that feel calming and grounding.

-Why it works: Nature imagery and materials naturally reduce anxiety and cortisol levels.
-Creating with them amplifies this effect.
+Why it works: Nature imagery and materials naturally reduce cortisol levels.
+Creating with them amplifies the biophilic calming effect.

 Materials: Natural materials or nature images, glue, paper or canvas